Algorithmic bias: Racial bias

 Racial bias refers to the tendency of machine learning models to produce outcomes that unfairly discriminate against or stereotype individuals based on race or ethnicity.
-This bias often stems from training data that reflects historical and systemic inequalities.
+This bias often stems from training data, which is shaped by humans' opinions, assumptions, and racial prejudices.
+These data lead AI systems to reproduce and amplify historical and systemic discrimination.
 For example, AI systems used in hiring, law enforcement, or healthcare may disproportionately disadvantage certain racial groups by reinforcing existing stereotypes or underrepresenting them in key areas.
 Such biases can manifest in ways like facial recognition systems misidentifying individuals of certain racial backgrounds or healthcare algorithms underestimating the medical needs of minority patients.
 Addressing racial bias requires careful examination of data, improved transparency in algorithmic processes, and efforts to ensure fairness throughout the AI development lifecycle.
+Empirical audits of deployed vision models also show race linked disparities in occupational labeling; for example, in Google Cloud Vision AI, women of color were the least likely to be identified as scientists, indicating compounding effects of race and gender in model outputs.